Manikrishnakairoju/Vibers-Project-WebDevCapstone/README.md

 # 🌍 Travel Planner Web Application

-A responsive travel planner app built as part of a collaborative full-stack web development project.
+A responsive travel planner app "Vibers" built as part of a collaborative full-stack web development project.
 The goal was to design and develop a multi-functional travel planning tool with intuitive navigation, beautiful UI/UX, and real-time search elements—perfect for users looking to organize their trips with ease.

 ---